Sending out a Request for Proposal (RFP) should not be taken lightly. It is a crucial step in the complex process of committing to an IDP vendor.

 The integration of data privacy regulations in a project is essential to guarantee an organization’s security.
 Therefore, we highly encourage you to add security questions to your RFP.

-Pricing model
+8. Pricing model

-The pricing model consists of different components that are described down below.
+The pricing model consists of different components that are described below.
 In the template, this part can also be taken as a separate RFQ if you only want to request a quotation for a solution.

-- Building cost → They vary based on your own needs, and what the vendor’s solution already offers.
+- Building cost → They vary based on your own needs and what the vendor’s solution already offers.
 It might include the onboarding fee that varies based on the complexity of the project.

-- Running cost → This is defined by the pricing unit used (customer, connections, documents, other), the base cost, cost of the pricing unit, and additional services required.
+- Running cost → This is defined by the pricing unit used (customer, connections, documents, other), the base cost, the cost of the pricing unit, and additional services required.

 - Annual maintenance cost